microsoft/terminal/doc/specs/#605 - Search/spec.md

 Our ultimate goal is to provide both search within one tab and search from all tabs experiences.
 But we can start with one-tab search.
 The search experience should have following features:

 1. The search is triggered by keybindings "Ctrl + F".
 This coincides with other editors.
 In the future we will also consider adding a "Find" in the dropdown menu.
-2. The user search in a
+2. The user search in a XAML AutoSuggestBox on the top right corner of the Terminal window.
 3. We can have multiple search methods.
-The simplest one is text exact match with case insensitive.
+The simplest one is text exact match.
 Other match methods include case-sensitive exact match and regex match.
-In the first phrase, we will focus on case-insensitive exact match.
+In the first phrase, we will focus on case sensitive/insensitive text exact match.
-4. The search starts from the line that the cursor is on, and go up from most recent lines.
-We automatically go around if we reach the end of the text buffer.
+4. If currently there is no active selection, the search starts from the line that the cursor is on.
+If there is an active selection, we start from the previous or the next text of the selected text.
+We automatically go around if we reach the start point of the search.
 5. The search dialog should not block terminal's view.

 Conhost already has a module for search.
-It realizes case sensitive or insensitive exact text match search, and it provides methods to select and color found word.
+It realizes case sensitive or insensitive exact text match search, and it provides methods to select the found word.
 However, we want to make search as a shared component between Terminal and Console host.
 Now search module is part of Conhost, and its dependencies include BufferOut and some other types in ConHost such as SCREEN_INFORMATION.
 In order to make Search a shared component, we need to remove its dependency on ConHost types.
 BufferOut is already a shared component, but we need to make sure there is no other Conhost dependency.

+Search process:

+Search is performed on a XAML AutoSuggestBox.
+Once the user click the "Find" icon, we start from the cursor (or the current selection), and try to find the exact text in the text buffer.
+The nearest searched one will be selected.
+And we set the search start point to the selected text.
+The next time "Find" button is clicked, the search will start before or after the previous searched text.
+The user can choose to search up or down by choosing up arrow or down arrow buttons.
+The user can choose to do case sensitive or insensitive match by clicking a button.
+If the user click the "X" button, the search stopped and the search box disappears.
+In phrase one we do not store any state, but in the future we can consider storing the search history.

 ## UI/UX Design

-[comment]: # What will this fix/feature look like?
-How will it affect the end user?

 ## Capabilities

-[comment]: # Discuss how the proposed fixes/features impact the following key considerations:
+1. The user can search exact matched text in the text buffer of the Terminal Screen.
+2. The user can choose to search case sensitively and insensitively.
+3. The user can search up or down.
+4. Found text will be selected.
+5. The search will start from the active selected text (inclusive) if there is one, or where the cursor is.
+5. The search will automatically go around when it reaches the starting point.

 ### Accessibility